fnugent24/fnugent24.github.io/_posts/2023-6-11-OOP-Units 5 and 6: Polymorphism, Encapsulation and Inheritance.md

 #### Polymorphism:
 Learning about polymorphism – a very important concept in programming.
 It refers to the use of a single type entity (method, operator or object) to represent different types in different scenarios.

-Example of polymorphism – using the + operator
+Example of polymorphism: using the + operator

 The + operator can be used for different types in Python (it can be used to add numbers together 1 + 2 = 3 for int data types or it can also be used to form two words together (concatenation) for string data types – “hello” + “dad” = hello dad).